schemathesis/schemathesis/README.rst

 The built-in checks list includes the following:

 - Not a server error.
-Asserts that response's status code is less than 500;
+Asserts that the response's status code is less than 500;
 - Status code conformance.
-Asserts that response's status code is listed in the schema;
+Asserts that the response's status code is listed in the schema;
-- Content type conformance.
-Asserts that response's content type is listed in the schema;
+- Content-type conformance.
+Asserts that the response's content type is listed in the schema;
 - Response schema conformance.
-Asserts that response's content conforms to the declared schema;
+Asserts that the response's content conforms to the declared schema;

-You can provide your custom checks to the execute function, the check is a callable that accepts one argument of ``requests.Response`` type.
+You can provide your custom checks to the execute function; the check is a callable that accepts one argument of ``requests.Response`` type.

 .. code:: python